 For more information about purchasing equipment for your home or office Ethernet network, discuss your particular needs with your Gateway store representative.
-In addition, several books and Internet sites are dedicated to networking.
+In addition, several books and Internet sites are dedicated to networking (for example: www.homenethelp.com).
 See these sources for more information about networking your home or office with wired or wireless Ethernet.